 While you're here, take a pick from the below list for more inspiring travel blogs from the Maltese Islands!

-- 70+ Things to do in Malta - my ultimate Maltese Travel Guide covering all the must-see attractions and hidden gems in the archipelago.
+- Best Things to do in Malta - my massive Maltese Travel Guide with all the must-see attractions and hidden gems across all islands.

-- Guide to Mellieha - a detailed travel guide covering the top 16 things to do in Mellieha
+- How to Visit to Mellieha - plan your trip with the best things to do in the seaside town of Mellieha